 HMAS Creswell is located on the south-western shores of Jervis Bay in the Jervis Bay Territory, 180 kilometres south of Sydney.
 As part of a large national park and in recognition of its historical significance, Creswell was placed on the Australian Heritage Commission's National Estate register in 1981.
-Creswell consists of the RAN College and four other departments.
+Creswell consists of the Royal Australian Naval College and four other departments.
 The School of Survivability and Ship's Safety teaches fire fighting, damage control and nuclear, biological and chemical defence.
-Kalkara Flight provides a remotely controlled jet target for anti-aircraft operations around Australia, and is based at Jervis Bay airfield.
 The Beecroft Weapons Range across the peninsula offers targets for Naval Gunfire Support practice.
 The fourth department provides administrative support for all sections operating out of Creswell.

 The Commanding Officer of Creswell is the Superintendent of Naval Waters for Jervis Bay, and also Lead Authority for Navy's leadership, management and initial entry training around Australia.
 Besides Creswell, this training is also conducted at the Initial Training Faculty (HMAS Cerberus), and the Leadership Management Schools at Training Centres East and West (Sydney and Western Australia).